New safety measures for visitors at the House of European History

 Is there a specific path I have to follow in the museum?

 Yes, in accordance with Belgian legislation, visitors have to follow a specific path throughout the museum.
-This path will be one-way only.
-The path will be indicated by markings on the floor and panels.
+This path is one-way only.
+The path is indicated by markings on the floor and panels.

 GALLERIES / SPACES